Tuka-Ibrahim/SauceLabs/README.md

-# SauceLabs apk Test Automation
+# SWAG Labs apk Test Automation

 Program to automate tests on SauceLabs Apk on Andriod devices Using Appium and following the POM Design